argoproj/argoproj/community/feature-status.md

 If you are contributing with new feature in one of the Argo projects, please classify it with one of the statuses described in this document.
 The current status should be indicated next to every feature in our official documentation.
-The status must also be informed in the title of the PR introducing the feature so it can be available in the release notes.

-The format of a feature status in the PR title should be:

-`feat: <title> (<status>)`

-Example:

-`feat: My awesome new feature description (Alpha)`

 The format of a feature status in the documentation should be:

 `Current Status: <status> (Since <version>)`